kjosib/kjosib.github.io/voice/constriction.md

 ## Tension in the Vocal Tract

+Flop over at waist and let all dangle.
+Let head move gently and dangle to relieve all tension.
+Sing a scale - perhaps descending.
+Capture the sensation and bring it back upright.
+Sing another scale.

 Allow tongue to flop forward, hanging limp like a panting dog might do.
 Breathe gently and slowly allow tension to melt over the course of *minutes*.
 Be mindful of all parts of your vocal tract, from the shoulders to the nose.